-This research presents a sustainable community model targeted at the BOP.
+This research presents a sustainable community model targeted to the BOP.
 The most significant outcome of this research would be to enhance the sustainability of current interventions aimed at the BOP.
 Many corporate social responsibility activities of private companies are superficial, short-term initiatives with time frames corresponding to quarterly statements meant for the public and external stakeholders.
 Unfortunately, the BOP environment is more structurally complex and requires systemic understanding.
-If the intentions of reducing poverty are taken to heart, there must be a programme that targets the poor in remote areas, who are often overlooked because it is too expensive to reach them.
+If the intentions of reducing poverty are taken to heart, there must be a programme that targets the poor in the remote areas who are often glossed over because it is too expensive to reach them.